-You should apply through the Central Applications Office (CAO www.cao.ie ) for all courses with a “CR” listing, as well as Architecture – CK606, and Industrial Physics - CK409.
+You should apply through the Central Applications Office (CAO www.cao.ie ) for all courses with a “MT” listing, as well as Architecture – CK606, and Industrial Physics - CK409.

 You should follow the procedures as laid down in the CAO Handbook.
 Copies are distributed by CAO to second level schools in Ireland and are also available on request from:

 Central Applications Office,

 Tel: 091 509800 Fax: 091 562344 W: http://www.cao.ie/

 The CAO’s normal closing date is 1st February.
 This applies to Irish, EU and non-EU students.
 Whether you are applying through the CAO by post or online, MTU strongly urges you to get your application to CAO well before the deadline to avoid stress and possible disappointment.